 - EPA has approved limited staff at the Manchester Environmental Laboratory, which has resumed accepting samples (please contact the lab at 360-328-9308 before sending samples to confirm).

 For more information, see the statewide website: COVID-19/Coronavirus in our state.

 Thank you for your patience and understanding as we work together to protect the health and well-being of all Washingtonians.

-The exhibits at the Padilla Bay National Estuarine Research Reserve are closed to the public until further notice.
+The interpretive center and exhibits at the Padilla Bay National Estuarine Research Reserve are closed to the public until further notice.
 The upland trail, Padilla Bay overlook, picnic area and public restrooms will remain open.

 Washington Conservation Corps

 The WCC is now resuming field projects that align with the Governor’s Safe Start Washington Plan.

 We've suspended all Ecology Youth Corps summer litter crews for teens 14-17.
 We look forward to receiving applications next year.

 The application period will open February 1, 2021.